SeanLuis/rest-data-validator/README.md

 ## Features

-- **Comprehensive Validation**: Supports validation of strings, numbers, dates, enums, files, and custom formats.
+- **Comprehensive Validation**: Supports validation of strings, numbers, emails, dates, enums, files, and custom formats.
 - **Decorator-based Validation**: Utilizes TypeScript decorators for easy and declarative validation directly in your class models.
 - **Flexible and Extensible**: Easily extendable to include custom validation rules and logic.
 - **Framework Agnostic**: Can be used with any server-side framework or library, such as Express, Koa, or Fastify.